PatchaIT/TheRenewTTS/README.md

 ## In Shorts

 - Script: The ReNew TTS script
-- Version: 1.0.5
+- Version: 1.0.6
 - Description: Text to speech with Google translate voice, or your own custom TTS webservice
-- Change: Removed typo oddity into a comment;
-   Exported utility functions into dedicated new library
+- Change: Flag to preview textually in chat the reading text;
+   Channel owner doesn't need to pay anymore to use TTS;
+   Possibility to allow choosing TTS language into chat command:
+     more info below
 - Services: Twitch, Youtube
 - Overlays: None
 - Made By: @Patcha_it
-- Update Date: 2023/01/27
+- Update Date: 2023/07/30

 ## Changelog